ubuntu-mate/ubuntu-mate.org/_drafts/2021-10-22-ubuntu-mate-impish.md

 ---
 layout: blog-post
 class: blog
-permalink: /blog/ubuntu-mate-adjective-animal-final-release/
+permalink: /blog/ubuntu-mate-impish-idri-final-release/
 category: dev                                # Beta Only - change to 'release'
 author: Martin Wimpress
 lang: en
 discourse_topic_id: # TBC

 title: Ubuntu MATE 21.10 Release Notes
-description: What's new in Ubuntu MATE 21.10 (Code Name)
+description: What's new in Ubuntu MATE 21.10 (Impish Idri)

 ---

 <!--- Beta Only - Remove for final release --->

-> We are preparing Ubuntu MATE 21.10 (Code Name) for distribution on [October XXth, 2021](https://discourse.ubuntu.com/c/release/38).
+> We are preparing Ubuntu MATE 21.10 (Impish Idri) for distribution on [October XXth, 2021](https://discourse.ubuntu.com/c/release/38).
 With this **Beta** pre-release, you can see what we are trying out in preparation for our next (stable) version.